lupyuen/nuttx-parser/README.md

 TODO

-# Interpret NuttX Exception with PureScript
+# Explain NuttX Exception with PureScript

 TODO: Explain in friendly words what the NuttX Exception means: "NuttX crashed because it tried to read or write an Invalid Address.
 The Invalid Address is 8000ad8a.
 The code that caused this is at 8000ad8a.
 Check the NuttX Disassembly for the Source Code of the crashing line."